Wednesday, January 30, 2013

 So Listen.

-Chapter 4: The Pulutan Connection - 2
+Chapter 4: The Pulutan Connection - Part 2

-Sarong as baby carrier wrap.
+Sarong as baby wrap carrier.

 The trip normally started at 10 in the morning.
 We first had to walk about 2Km from our house to reach the bus station in the town with each carrying the designated items.
 Then at the bus station, we would board a bus bound for Menggatal or Tuaran.
 As usual, the bus stopped at a road junction a short distance before reaching Menggatal.
 We then walked the 2.7Km graveled road to arrive at our final destination.
 More often than not, we had to walk.
 At very rare time, we might take the pirate taxi that plied the route.
 During dry weather, we had to endure the tons of dust generated by moving traffic.
 Somehow, in those days, such challenges never diminished our desire to go and enjoy ourselves at my grandmother's house.